Robert W. Armstrong collection

 Upon Armstrong’s return to Baltimore, he reconnected with his childhood church, as his faith had been important to him throughout his life.
 He first worked in the grocery store J.O.
 Dagan’s but quickly moved to work as a store clerk in his uncle Thomas Armstrong’s millinery company Armstrong, Cator & Co.

 On November 28, 1865, Armstrong married Eudocia Elizabeth Muller.
-Eudocia Muller was born September 28, 1847, in Baltimore, Maryland to Louis and Eudocia Muller.
-The couple opened their own millinery company on 128 and then later 209 Lexington Street.
+Eudocia Muller was born in Baltimore in 1847 to Louis and Eudocia Muller.
+Robert and Eudocia Armstrong opened their own millinery company on 128 and then later 209 Lexington Street.
 Together they had seven children who survived to adulthood: Minnie Eudocia Armstrong, Adelaide Rebecca Armstrong, William Robert Armstrong, Louis William Armstrong, Jane (Jennie) L. Armstrong, Harry James Armstrong, and Robert Gelston Hills Armstrong.
 They had one child, Robert Edwin Armstrong, who died at age five on November 2, 1884 due to brain fever.

-Alongside being active in his church, Armstrong also taught in its Sunday school and he continued to teach until he was in his early seventies.
-He was also known for his charitable efforts and became the overseer of the Maryland Industrial Home for Colored Girls in 1898.
+Active in his church, Armstrong also taught in its Sunday school.
+He was known for his charitable efforts as well, and became the overseer of the Maryland Industrial Home for Colored Girls in 1898.
 In the early 1890s, he began writing his autobiographical memoir of his experience working as a whaler and traveling throughout the South Pacific.
 An excerpt of the autobiography was published in the January 1895 copy of “The Sailors’ Magazine.”
 He also studied Hebrew and Greek and translated his own copy of the Bible.

 Extent